Discover the best spots for every type of sushi lover.

 Catch LA

-At Niko Niko, find ginormous slices of raw fish and wild rolls to satisfy your hunger for Americanized sushi.
+At Niki Niko, find ginormous slices of raw fish and wild rolls to satisfy your hunger for Americanized sushi.
 Need we say more?

 Ajisai